compintell/Mooncake.jl/docs/src/known_limitations.md

 ## Circular References

-To a large extent, Tapir.jl does not presently support circular references in an automatic fashion.
+To a large extent, Mooncake.jl does not presently support circular references in an automatic fashion.
 It is generally possible to hand-write solutions, so we explain some of the problems here, and the general approach to resolving them.

 ### Tangent Types